solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 On old hardware, shader developers evolved many tricks to avoid branches, using arithmetic sequences to replace the need for small branches.
-In my experience these generally hurt performance on modern hardware; most compilers can optimize away small branch sequences and the user "doing something clever" will normally defeat the compiler optimizer.
+In my experience these generally hurt performance on modern hardware.

+Most compilers can optimize away small branch sequences where it makes sense to do so, and the user "doing something clever" will normally defeat the compiler optimizer.
 If you do try being clever please use a tool like Mali Offline Compiler to check it actually helps.

 Use literal constant loop limits
 --------------------------------